iamNoah1/glossary/content/en/contribute/_index.md

 Please refer to the [Best practices](#best-practices) section above and read our [Style Guide](/style-guide/) to make sure you follow our guidelines.

+## Our Process

+Please note, that for all the contributions we have established a process to ensure that the quality of terms remains high.
+The process consists of the following steps:

+1. Tech review: the contribution is checked for technical accuracity and correctness.
+2. Another tech review: same as step 1 but this time another person will make the review.
+3. If technically everything is fine, we do a last step where we make edits to ensure that the content is reader-friendly.

+This whole process can take some time and includes some back and forth with the initial contributor.
+You can track the progress of your contribution at any time, [here](https://github.com/orgs/cncf/projects/26/views/1).

 ## Help localize the glossary {#help-localize-the-glossary}

 To help localize the glossary into a target language, please join the [#glossary-localizations](https://cloud-native.slack.com/archives/C02N2RGFXDF) channel on the CNCF Slack workspace and send us a message.